 Other natural or manmade factors affecting the species’ continued existence.

-The intent of the CCAA/CCA is to demonstrate the significant interest and investment in habitat conservation by the transportation and energy sectors.
-In doing so, the CCAA/CCA effort builds upon several existing initiatives, including the Mid-America Monarch Conservation Strategy, developed under the leadership of MAFWA.
+The intent of the Agreement is to demonstrate the significant interest and investment in habitat conservation by the transportation and energy sectors.
+In doing so, the Agreement effort builds upon several existing initiatives, including the Mid-America Monarch Conservation Strategy, developed under the leadership of MAFWA.
 MAFWA’s strategy identifies conservation actions to monarch habitat across core geographies and multiple landscape types, including rights-of-way.
-The CCAA/CCA supports many strategies identified by MAFWA and will help build additional industry participation.
+The Agreement supports many strategies identified by MAFWA and will help build additional industry participation.

-The CCAA/CCA also supports the Western America Monarch Conservation Plan, which is currently under development by the Western Association of Fish and Wildlife Agencies (WAFWA), as well as associated state plans for monarch conservation and pollinator protection.
+The Agreement also supports the Western America Monarch Conservation Plan, which is currently under development by the Western Association of Fish and Wildlife Agencies (WAFWA), as well as associated state plans for monarch conservation and pollinator protection.

 Advantages and Disadvantages of Issuing Individual, Programmatic or Umbrella CCAA/CCAs

-With broad participation, the programmatic CCAA/CCA will improve the status of monarchs across the U.S. Its implementation will help reduce the likelihood the species may be listed under the ESA due to the types of actions covered herein.
+With broad participation, the programmatic Agreement will improve the status of monarchs across the U.S. Its implementation will help reduce the likelihood the species may be listed under the ESA due to the types of actions covered herein.
 However, in the event this species is listed, a Partner’s individual Certificate of Inclusion ensures that ongoing maintenance and modernization operations and any additional covered activities described in this Agreement may continue so long as the landowner is properly implementing the Agreement.

 Consideration for Implementing the CCAA/CCA in Any Form